marierivers/EDS_222_Final_Project/README.md

 For the project requirements, the professor was more interested in our analysis than the code used to clean the data and calculate statistics.
 A blog post prepared for the assignment can be found on my website https://marierivers.github.io/posts/environmental-quality-population-change/.

-This repository contains code used read in and clean all data file and for the statistical analysis/discussion.
+This file `eqi_pop_change_analysis.Rmd` in this repository contains code used read in and clean all data files and for the statistical analysis/discussion.

 ## References